Thursday, January 6, 2011

 In commencing to write about the art of Ceramics, the question presents itself: What is art?

 Art is more than technique and greater than discipline.
-The social status of work of art is determined by political and cultural forces and at the same time art is nature expressed through the individual man in the context of time, place, culture and politics.
+The social status of a work of art is determined by political and cultural forces and at the same time art is nature expressed through the individual man in the context of time, place, culture, and politics.

 Art is more than aesthetics; it also conveys meaning and messages.
-Prior to the invention of the printing press painting, pottery, and architecture recorded the stories of history.
+Before the invention of the printing press painting, pottery, and architecture recorded the stories of history.
 In modern times art has become inseparable from a continual redefinition of art.
-Artists make “statements”, artists “shock”, artists express spiritual, religious, intellectual and political ideas.
+Artists make “statements”, artists “shock”, and artists express spiritual, religious, intellectual, and political ideas.

-At the beginning of the history, preferences for unique ceramic shapes and decorative styles emerged within specific cultures and time periods for which there is no other explanation that pure aesthetics.
-By definition, the function of a pot is filled by any shape that can serve as a small container, beyond that, the choice of the shape and the decoration are purely aesthetic choices- unless they are also created to serve social, political and/or religious purposes.
+At the beginning of history, preferences for unique ceramic shapes and decorative styles emerged within specific cultures and periods for which there is no other explanation than pure aesthetics.
+By definition, the function of a pot is filled by any shape that can serve as a small container, beyond that, the choice of the shape and the decoration are purely aesthetic choices- unless they are also created to serve social, political, and/or religious purposes.

-The word “art” can be used in relation to any human activity requiring the development of refined skills and disciplines, which traces back to the etymology of the word, art”.
+The word “art” can be used for any human activity requiring the development of refined skills and disciplines, which traces back to the etymology of the word, "art”.
 The Latin meaning of “art” translates as "skill" or "craft."

-As long as the making of pottery was considered part of the household chores, it was a women’s art.
-When the market place came into existence, and more importantly the wheel, - one of man’s first “machines”- pottery making became a masculine pursuit.
-Man was the “provider”, and woman, who gives birth to new generations, historically took care of the home.
+As long as the making of pottery was considered part of the household chores, it was a woman’s art.
+When the marketplace came into existence, and more importantly the wheel, - one of man’s first “machines”- pottery making became a masculine pursuit.
+The man was the “provider”, and the woman, who gives birth to new generations, historically took care of the home.

 As the market evolved, it came to be that the creators of the form and the decorators of the pottery signed their work and so from the beginning of man’s history, the concept of “art” as something above and beyond mere function has evolved as a by-product of the market place.
 One could provide more for one’s family by offering that which satisfies more than material function and appeals to man’s need for beauty.
 Aesthetics was likely as much a part of pottery produced by women in the process of doing the household chores, just as the manifestation of beauty is as natural to man as it is to nature, but it was the marketplace that brought a wider appreciation in which the linguistic construct of “art” as separate from mere “function” was culturally articulated.